hupfdule/re-search/README.md

   commands from other fish instances will not be visible in the current shell.
-  This is especially important when using `Ctrl-p` for stepping back in history as one would expected that those commands are exactly the last commands of the current shell.
+  This is especially important when using `Ctrl-p` for stepping back in history as one would expect that those commands are exactly the last commands of the current shell.
   Unfortunately this leads to a noticeable delay on starting re-search as executing the `history` command takes quiet some time.